percolate/sdic/README.md

 ## Configuration

-This script reads from a folder whose path you pass in as an argument.
+This script reads from a folder, whose path you pass as an argument.
-This folder needs to be consisted of:
+This folder needs consis of:

 1. A `servers.ini` file, which contains the Database URL/s (see`examples` folder)